srmarzec/albopictus_remapping/misc/SarahNotes.md

 # Sarah's Notes
-Things Sarah has tried, wants to keep track of
+Things Sarah has tried, wants to keep track of.
+A guide and the reasoning behind the main workflow.

 ## SRA Accession
 I had to continually set the path each time I stearted to use the sra-toolkit on the hpc: `export PATH=$PATH:$PWD/sratoolkit.2.10.9-ubuntu64/bin`